RockLib/RockLib.Messaging/docs/ReceivingMessages.md

 ---

-Error Events can be handled using
+Error Events can be handled using:

 ```c#
 receiver.Error += (obj, args) =>